 How can it be recognized?

 Since several forms of spina bifida exist, the nature and severity of the symptoms differ from one to another.
-The lumbosacral nerves that can be affected by this condition are involved in the muscle functions (of the limbs), as well as the digestive and genital functions and in bladder and anal control.
+The lumbosacral nerves that can be affected by this condition are involved in the muscle functions (of the limbs), as well as the digestive and genital functions and in the bladder and anal control.
 Among the manifestations noted are: